Chia-Network/chia-docs/docs/plotting/plotting-hardware.md

 import TabItem from '@theme/TabItem';
 ```

+## Cost/time tradeoffs

 Plotting requires compute - the more compute, the faster the plot time.
 With that in mind, it may be tempting to run out and buy the fastest computer you can find for plotting.
 But first, you should consider a few important points, and answer some related questions:
 * Most computers made within the last decade can be used to create Chia plots.
   * Do you already own a computer that is not being heavily used?
 * Plotting is a one-time activity.
   * What will you do with your plotting machine after you have finished plotting?
 * Farming is a long-term endeavor.
-  * If you buy an expensive plotting computer, will the cost be offset by the time you will save on plotting?
+  * If you do buy a plotting computer, will the time saved on plotting justify its cost?

 Everyone needs to decide for themselves what makes the most economic sense.
 With plotting, often it comes down a simple tradeoff of either:
-* Spend money to buy a computer, plot faster, and earn rewards sooner, or
+* Spend money on a computer, plot faster, and earn rewards sooner, or
 * Don't spend money, plot slower, and earn rewards later

 [ChiaCalculator.com](https://chiacalculator.com/) will help you understand this tradeoff, along with more nuanced factors.
 Many farmers find that they will make more money by using the equipment they already own.

-If you do decide to spend money on hardware, this page will help you to decide what might work best for your farm.
-When looking for a plotting machine, there are multiple hardware components to consider.
+If you do decide to buy hardware, this page will help you to decide what might work best for your farm.

+When looking for a plotting machine, the main components to consider are the temporary storage and the processor type (CPU or GPU).

 ## Temporary storage